Cosmetic Surgery In Men

-I did my homework on all of the surgeons and was pretty sure about who I wanted to perform my procedure.
+After doing my homework on all the options, I was pretty sure about who I wanted to perform my procedure.

 I contacted his private clinic in September 2021 and the earliest possible consultation was going to be January 2022.
 I would need to have 2 initial consultations before they could proceed with booking my surgery.

 The first consultation was to make sure I was a fit for the procedure, and the second was to clear any lingering doubts or answer additional questions.
 Plus of course, covering in-depth everything that the surgery would involve.